brunesto/embedding-cmp/README.md

 The test runs against bi-encoders and cross-encoders, this is to check if it makes sense to use a cross-encoder at all.

-⚠️ Please note that the text used for tests is right now absurdely small: just 5 sentences !!!
+⚠️ Note that the text used for tests is right now absurdely small: just 5 sentences !!! - so the results should be considered as an indication if a language is supported rather than a leaderboad